ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 without retrieving informed consent from the user.

 However, the Trusted Auditor Relationship mechanism still provides value to a class of HTTPS Clients.
+For example, web crawlers have no concept of a "user" and no expectation of privacy.
+Organizations already performing network monitoring for anomolies or attacks can run their own Trusted Auditor for the same purpose with marginal increase in privacy concerns.

 The ability to change one's Trusted Auditor is a form of Trust Agility that allows a user to choose who to trust, and be able to revise that decision later without consequence.
 A Trusted Auditor connection can be made more confidential than DNS (through the use of TLS), and